leenasoowq/SmartBot/README.md

-# 🧠 SmartBot: "Because Googling Everything is Too Mainstream!" 🤖😂
+# 🧠 SmartBot: Because Googling Everything is Too Mainstream! 🤖😂

 Welcome to **SmartBot**, your **AI-powered** academic assistant!
 This app helps you **upload PDFs, query relevant information**, and **generate interactive quizzes** based on your study materials.